naveensasikumar/Censorly-Pro-AI-Powered-Audio-Censoring-Platform/README.md

 - **FastAPI** for the excellent web framework
 - **Next.js** for the frontend framework
 ---
-## 📧 Support

-For support, email support@censorly.com or open an issue on GitHub.

----

 **Built with ❤️ for safer audio content**